iPixelGalaxy/iPixelGalaxyBeatSaberModpack/README.md

 4. Hit the "Pixel's Mods" button in advanced settings.
 5. Enjoy game 🙂

+BSLegacyGroup Discord can be found [here](https://discord.gg/MrwMx5e) Don't go there for support with the modpack tho, come to my discord server [here](https://discord.gg/6nmXVPtNA6) and if it's something that's a launcher issue I will forward it to Riski!

+I also want to say a great thanks to Riski for integrating my modpack as a one click install button into the launcher even tho it's for such a small group of people! 😀

 # Included Mods:
 - BeatLeader 0.5.4 by [BeatLeader Team](https://github.com/BeatLeader/beatleader-mod/releases)